Honoring the Memory of MLB Pitcher Jim “Mudcat” Grant and Continuing His Legacy

 8/13/1935 – 6/11/2021

-What began as a chance meeting between “Mudcat” and Security Mutual Chairman and CEO Bruce W. Boyea more than 20 years ago blossomed into a lasting friendship not only between “Mudcat” and Bruce, but with countless members of our local community through the formation of the All-Star Golf Tournament.
+What began as a chance meeting between “Mudcat” and Security Mutual Chairman Bruce W. Boyea more than 20 years ago blossomed into a lasting friendship not only between “Mudcat” and Bruce, but with countless members of our local community through the formation of the All-Star Golf Tournament.
 Renamed in “Mudcat’s” honor in 2005, the Jim “Mudcat” Grant All-Star Golf Tournament perfectly exemplified one of “Mudcat’s” lifelong passions—inspiring children and teens to be the best they can be and encouraging them to work hard to achieve their goals.
 Thanks to Jim’s caring and commitment, for 20 years the Tournament has benefited Broome County children and families through educational and recreational programs offered through the Broome County Urban League and the Boys and Girls Clubs of Binghamton, as well as through the food pantries offered by CHOW and Catholic Charities of Broome County.

 “Mudcat,” however, was not content with raising funds alone.
 For him, the high point of the annual Tournament was personally spending time with the children at the Broome County Urban League and The Boys and Girls Clubs of Binghamton.
 Each year, “Mudcat” visited with the children, sharing stories not only of his career in Major League Baseball, but of growing up poor, of helping other people no matter what your means, and of facing and overcoming racism.

 During his annual visits, he also made it a point to stop by our local hospitals and brighten the day of the patients and staff members he met by signing autographs and sharing stories, and of course by also sharing his ear-to-ear smile.